con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 With eyes wide open like white lotuses,
-His face just like a lily in full bloom,
+His face just like a lily in full bloom,[^2-1]
 While shaking in his hand repeatedly
 A vajra of the highest excellence—(2)

+[^2-1]: Some witnesses of the ancient translations have an alternative reading (*pad+ma rgyas pa'i gdan la bzhungs*), which can be translated 'seated atop a seat that is a lily in full bloom'.

 Accompanied by countless Vajrapāṇis,